Share-Based Compensation

 Under the LTIP, the Company has granted two types of RSUs: time-based RSUs, and market-based RSUs.
 Time-based RSUs granted to employees and other service providers (other than directors) are generally subject to a three-year annual pro-rata vesting schedule whereby the awards generally vest in three equal tranches on the first, second, and third anniversaries of the vesting commencement date, subject to grantee’s continued service through each vesting date.
 However, vesting will accelerate in certain circumstances (e.g., retirement, death, disability, or a qualified termination in connection with a change in control).
 Time-based RSUs granted to directors are subject to a one-year vesting schedule and the full award vests on the first anniversary of the vesting commencement date, subject to the director’s continued service through the vesting date.
 However, vesting will accelerate in certain circumstances (e.g., removal in connection with a change in control).

-A summary of the unvested time-based and market-based equity-classified RSUs are presented in the following table:
+A summary of the unvested time-based and market-based RSUs for the year ended December 31, 2025, were as follows:

 Time-based RSUsMarket-based RSUs